shriv/shriv-portfolio/content/post/network-issues/index.md

 ```

 ## Diagnosing issues
-The difficulty with spatial networks is that they may appear connected to the naked eye but there are some insidious issues that manifest in a disconnected graph.
+The difficulty with spatial networks is that they may appear connected to the naked eye but there are some insidious issues that manifest as a disconnected graph.
 A simple diagnostic is to examine the connectivity of all the nodes in the network.

-A useful and simple connectivity metric is the node `degree` - the number of edges connected to any node.
-When the degree is `1`, the node is only connected to one edge.
+I've chosen the simplest connectivity metric: the node `degree` i.e. the number of edges connected to any node.
+When the degree is `1`, the node is only connected to a single edge.
 Terminal nodes, where the tracks end, are legitimate single degree nodes.
-However, as the interactive graph below shows, the whole rail network is comprised of disconnected, single connection nodes.
+However, as the interactive graph below shows, the whole rail `sfnetwork` is comprised of disconnected, single connection nodes.
 No wonder the routing algorithm couldn't find a path!

 ```r